nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `ActivityDeleteCommand` object.
 3. `ActivityDeleteCommand#run` method is then invoked to run the `activity /delete` command.
-4. Once the command runs, `ActivityDeleteCommand#run` method will invoke `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
+4. Once the command runs, `ActivityDeleteCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
 5. The `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
     - If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
     - Else, the `Session` object that the activity is stored in is returned.